-The first little thing that you also look at in the case of a certificate of deposit is the maturity.
+The first little thing that you also look at in the case of a CD is the maturity.
 The maturity simply refers to the amount of time that your money gets tied up in the investment.
-For example, you may not want a one-month CD.
+You may not want a one-month CD, for example.
 That short maturity means you have to roll over or reinvest the CD at a new, perhaps lower, rate of return in a month.
-On the other hand, you may also want to avoid tying up your money for a long period, such as 40 years.
-Tying up your money for a very long time period means that you won't be able to get to the money if a new, better opportunity comes along.
-You probably see very few opportunities that are so good, so surefire, so long term that they warrant tying up your money for decades and decades, right?
+On the other hand, you may want to avoid tying up your money for a long period, such as 40 years.
+Tying up your money for a very long period means that you won't be able to get to the money if a new, better opportunity comes along.
+You probably see very few opportunities that are so good, so surefire, so long-term that they warrant tying up your money for decades and decades, right?